rancher/rancher.github.io/rancher/concepts/index.md

 ### Users

 Users govern who has the access rights to view and manage Rancher resources within their Environment.
-Rancher allows access for a single tenant but multi-user support can be enabled.
+Rancher allows access for a single tenant by default.
+However, multi-user support can also be enabled.

-Please read about [access control]({{site.baseurl}}/rancher/configuration/access-control/) to enable authentication.
+See [access control]({{site.baseurl}}/rancher/configuration/access-control/) before you enable authentication.

 ### Environments

-All hosts and any Rancher resources (i.e. containers, load balancers, etc.) are created and belong to an environment.
-Access control to who can view and manage these resources are then defined by the owner of the environment.
+All hosts and any Rancher resources, such as containers, load balancers, and so on are created in and belong to an environment.
+Access control permissions for viewing and managing these resources are then defined by the owner of the environment.
 Rancher currently supports the capability for each user to manage and invite other users to their environment and allows for the ability to create multiple environments for different workloads.
 For example, you may want to create a "dev" environment and a separate "production" environment with its own set of resources and limited user access for your application deployment.

-[Access control]({{site.baseurl}}/rancher/configuration/access-control/) will need to be set up before being able to [share environments]({{site.baseurl}}/rancher/configuration/environments/) with users.
+Set up [Access control]({{site.baseurl}}/rancher/configuration/access-control/) before you [share environments]({{site.baseurl}}/rancher/configuration/environments/) with users.

 <a id="host"></a>